eXascaleInfolab/bench-vldb20/README.md

 # ImputeBench: A Comprehensive Benchmark for Time Series Imputation Techniques

-ImputeBench implements over 15 advanced imputation techniques for missing blocks in time series.
-It evaluates their precision and runtime on various real-world time series datasets using different recovery scenarios.
+ImputeBench implements over 20 advanced time series imputation algorithms.
+It evaluates their precision and runtime on eight real-world time series datasets using six missingness patterns.
 Technical details can be found in our PVLDB 2020 paper: <a href = "http://www.vldb.org/pvldb/vol13/p768-khayati.pdf">Mind the Gap: An Experimental Evaluation of Imputation of Missing Values Techniques in Time Series </a>.
-The benchmark can be easily extended with new algorithms (C/C++, Python, or Matlab), datasets, and scenarios.
+The benchmark can be easily extended with new algorithms (C/C++, Python, or Matlab), datasets, and missingness patterns.

 - **Initial Algorithms**: The original benchmark implements the following algorithms (in C++):
   - [CDRec](https://rdcu.be/b32bv): Scalable Recovery of Missing Blocks in Time Series with High and Low Cross-Correlations, KAIS'20